A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Find plans

-On-exchange and off-exchange: ACA-compliant either way
+On-exchange and off-exchange: Individual market is ACA-compliant either way

 If you start the year with an income that makes you ineligible for a subsidy (or another situation that makes you ineligible for subsidies, such as an offer of coverage from an employer that you've decided to decline in order to purchase your own coverage), you might decide to enroll in a plan outside the exchange.

-And if you want to purchase a Silver plan and aren’t eligible for a subsidy, you might find that the plan is less expensive if you shop off-exchange.
+And if you want to purchase a Silver plan and aren't eligible for a subsidy, you might find that the plan is less expensive if you shop off-exchange.
 This is due to the way insurers in most states have dealt with the fact that the federal government no longer reimburses them for the cost of cost-sharing reductions (CSR).
-The most commonly used solution, known as silver-loading, involves adding the cost of CSR to on-exchange silver plans.
-But it’s also possible to avoid the cost of CSR in most states by purchasing a non-silver plan in the exchange, which might prove to be the best solution for some enrollees.
+The most commonly used solution, known as silver loading, involves adding the cost of CSR to on-exchange silver plans.6 But it's also possible to avoid the cost of CSR in most states by purchasing a non-silver plan in the exchange, which might prove to be the best solution for some enrollees.

-It’s also important to note that if your employer offers an ICHRA and also offers to allow you to payroll deduct your portion of the cost of the plan (meaning the share of the premium that’s left over after the ICHRA benefit is applied), you can only take advantage of that payroll deduction option if you buy your health plan off-exchange.1
+It's also important to note that if your employer offers an ICHRA and also offers to allow you to payroll deduct your portion of the cost of the plan (meaning the share of the premium that's left over after the ICHRA benefit is applied), you can only take advantage of that payroll deduction option if you buy your health plan off-exchange.7

-Payroll deduction allows you to use pre-tax dollars to pay your share of the premium, so this is an important consideration to keep in mind if you’re offered an ICHRA plus payroll deduction of your share of the premium.
-And if you’re utilizing an ICHRA, you aren’t eligible for premium tax credits in the exchange, so you’re not missing out on any financial benefits by shopping off-exchange.
+Payroll deduction allows you to use pre-tax dollars to pay your share of the premium, so this is an important consideration to keep in mind if you're offered an ICHRA plus payroll deduction of your share of the premium.
+And if you're utilizing an ICHRA, you aren't eligible for premium tax credits in the exchange, so you're not missing out on any financial benefits by shopping off-exchange.8

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
-She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
+She has written hundreds of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.

 Footnotes

-1. FAQs on New Health Coverage Options for Employers and Employees” Departments of the Treasury, Labor, and Health & Human Services.
+7. FAQs on New Health Coverage Options for Employers and Employees” Departments of the Treasury, Labor, and Health & Human Services.
 June 13, 2019

 sticky-bottom-cta